jeremy-dai/Predicting-churn-rates-using-Spark/README.md

 <a name="files"></a>
 ## Files in the Repository
-Using IBM Watson Studio
+Using IBM Watson Studio<br/>
-|- Churn with Spark using IBM cluster.ipynb # Python notebook file of codes for IBM studio
+|- Churn with Spark using IBM cluster.ipynb # Python notebook file of codes for IBM studio<br/>
-|- Churn with Spark using IBM cluster.html # the html version of the above notebook
+|- Churn with Spark using IBM cluster.html # the html version of the above notebook<br/>
-Sparkify Project Workspace.ipynb # the exploring on a small sub dataset figures.pptx # the slides with figures used for the blog README.md
+Sparkify Project Workspace.ipynb # the exploring on a small sub dataset<br/>
+figures.pptx # the slides with figures used for the blog<br/>
+README.md

 ### Data Pre-processing